304 North Cardinal St.

 Smeralda apples were bred in the Northern region of Italy, close to Venice.
 They are named after the Costa Smeralda area on the Italian island of Sardinia, which translates to “Emerald Coast”.
 Think of the Smeralda apple as the “Emerald Apple”!

 “The fruit is medium-large with a smooth, uniform green color.
 The fine, crispy, juicy, pleasant flesh is yellow with an excellent flavour, feeling fresh in the mouth because of its high sugar content and elevated acidity.
 The taste is similar to ‘Granny Smith’ but sweeter and more fragrant.”Apple tree named ‘Smeralda’, US Patent USPP24137P3 (Filed 2011)

 Lodi Apples are tart apples with a pale green peel and soft ivory flesh.
-While there is a bit of sweetness to the flavour, Lodi apples are decidedly tart!
-The velvety smooth, fine, tender texture and sharp, acidic flavour makes this an excellent apple for baking and cooking.
+While there is a bit of sweetness to the flavor, Lodi apples are decidedly tart!
+The velvety smooth, fine, tender texture and sharp, acidic flavor make this an excellent apple for baking and for cooked applications like applesauce.

 Lodi apples were bred in New York State using the Yellow Transparent variety, which helps to make them early to mature in the autumn.
 Lodi apples are often available 6-8 weeks before fresh, new-crop Granny Smiths.
 They’re a great pick for pies and applesauce, especially before the later-maturing green apple varieties are available.

 9. Tolman sweet apple

 Tolman Sweet apples are medium-sized green heirloom apples with a truly sweet flavor.
 The flesh is crisp and dry but not tangy.
 These apples can turn a bit yellow in storage, so enjoy them when they’re fresh and green!